-10. Routine compliance activities:
+- 10. Routine compliance activities: - a.

-- a.
 Exclusions checks: Please see #7 above for details. - b.
 Licensure checks: We will make sure that anyone who needs a license to work with us has the necessary licensure and active registration.
 We do this when they are first hired and every month thereafter. - c.
 Audits: (See #7 above) - d.
 Technical support: The Compliance Officer will help people with compliance-related questions that they have.
 The Compliance Officer will track and trend question topics and report this to the Compliance Committee and (annually) to the full Board. - e.
-Risk assessment: If we open a compliance case and we determine that something non-compliant really did happen or might have happened (the situation is confirmed), we assess it to see if it falls within our risk comfort.
-This helps the agency to determine whether a confirmed situation is routine (within our risk comfort) or not, as it's expected that there could be some minor things that happen periodically that don't have a significant or material impact on the agency (please cross reference the policy on "Risk Appetite" for additional information).
+Risk assessment: If we open a compliance case and we determine that something noncompliant really did happen or might have happened (the situation is confirmed), we assess it to see if it falls within our risk comfort.
+This helps the agency to determine whether a confirmed situation is routine (within our risk comfort) or not, as it's expected that there could be some minor things that happen periodically that don't have a significant or material impact on the agency.
 From that, we can then focus on the things that fall outside this routine area of risk comfort and try to prevent them from recurring.
 This also helps us identify any emergent risks so that we can mitigate them early before they cause significant harm.
 Please cross reference our policy "Risk Appetite Assessment" for more information.